eclipse-packaging/packages/RELEASING.md

 - [ ] Run the [Notarize MacOSX Downloads](https://ci.eclipse.org/packaging/job/notarize-downloads/) CI job to notarize DMG packages on download.eclipse.org if the promoted build was unstable. *This can be done after promotion if time is tight or the notarization fails repeatedly.
 See [Bug 571669](https://bugs.eclipse.org/bugs/show_bug.cgi?id=571669) for an example of failures.*
     - [ ] Check the build script output to make sure that the curl calls were successful (e.g. no `curl: (92) HTTP/2 stream 0 was not closed cleanly: INTERNAL_ERROR (err 2)
 ` messages)
+    - If there is an error like the above the .dmg file that is copied to download.eclipse.org is corrupt.
+Manually rename the `.dmg-signed` to `.dmg-tonotarize` and rerun the notarization
 - [ ] Check that there are no unexpected warnings in the console output.
 Especially look for warnings about failure to sign.
 (Warnings about Mirror tool seem to be ok and can be ignored.
 In a historically good build there is one `[WARNING] Mirror tool: Messages while mirroring artifact descriptors.` per package)
     - If warnings about signings occur that leave the dmg unsigned and the build does not fail, please reopen [Bug 567916](https://bugs.eclipse.org/bugs/show_bug.cgi?id=567916)
 - [ ] Sanity check the build for the following: